 Steps for Preparing Your Nunn Design Bezels

-If you are using a Nunn Design Open Back Bezel for this tutorial, you will want to create a solid backing to hold in the Crystal Clay.
+If you are using a Nunn Design Open Back Bezel for this tutorial, you will want to create a solid backing to hold in the Epoxy Clay.
 To do that, start by cutting a piece of blue painter’s tape and place it sticky side up onto your work surface.
 Place the bezel onto the piece of tape.

 Using your fingertips, press the pendant down onto the tape and rub back and forth on your work surface to make sure it is burnished down onto the tape.

 Tip: If you are using a clear packing tape, make sure your tape is clear and there is no residue or mottling in the adhesive.
 If there is, it will show up in your finished piece when you remove the tape once the piece is cured.
 Try to use an area of the tape that does not have blotches or marks.

 Another Tip: During out last Art Day, we tested different types of tape.
 We were delighted to find out that once the pendant was cured the blue painters tape pealed away and left no residue on the clay or resin.
 It does have a wee bit of a texture, but we liked that!